 This is the biographical blogroll of Brian Merchant.
 I’m a writer, journalist, speculative fiction editor, and the author of a bestselling book about the iPhone, the One Device.
 I’m currently at work on a second book, about the first rebellion against automation—the deeply misunderstood Luddite uprisings of the early 1800s—and what might cause the next one.

 Currently, I run a project called Automaton, where I write about automation and the future of work, at Gizmodo.
 I am also a writer and editor at Motherboard, VICE’s science and technology outlet, and the founder/editor of Terraform, its online fiction site.
 (Terraform publishes a piece of speculative fiction each week—for info on what I’m looking for and how to submit stories, go here.)

-My work has appeared in Wired, the Atlantic, the LA Times, the Guardian, Slate, VICE Magazine, the Verge, Gizmodo, the Outline, Fast Company, Fortune, Discovery, GOOD, Paste, etc. My short documentary on Soylent had the honor of being included on the great David Carr’s final syllabus.
+My work has appeared in Wired, the Atlantic, the LA Times, the Guardian, Slate, VICE Magazine, the Verge, Gizmodo, the Outline, Fast Company, Fortune, Discovery, GOOD, Paste, etc. My short documentary on Soylent had the honor of being included on the late and great David Carr’s final syllabus.

-I am available for select talks and speaking engagements, on everything from the history of the iPhone to the impact of automation—I’m represented by the Brightside Group, who can be contacted for all booking matters here: firstname.lastname@example.org.
+I am available for talks and speaking engagements, on everything from the history of the iPhone to the impact of automation—I’m represented by the Brightside Group, who can be contacted for all booking matters here: firstname.lastname@example.org.